lammps/lammps/doc/src/thermo_modify.rst

 block ("yaml").
 This modify option overrides the *one*, *multi*, or *yaml* thermo_style settings.

-The *header* keyword can be used to change the default header keyword for a column or field of thermodynamic output.
-The setting for *ID string* replaces the default keyword with the provided string.
-*ID* can be a positive integer - then it represents the column number counting from the left -, a negative integer - then it represents the column number from the right (i.e. -1 is the last column/keyword), or a thermo keyword (or compute, fix, property, or variable reference)
-- then it replaces the string for that specific keyword -.
+The *colname* keyword can be used to change the default header keyword for a column or field of thermodynamic output.
+The setting for *ID string* replaces the default text with the provided string.  *ID* can be a positive integer when it represents the column number counting from the left, a negative integer when then it represents the column number from the right (i.e. -1 is the last column/keyword), or a thermo keyword (or compute, fix, property, or variable reference) and then it replaces the string for that specific thermo keyword.

-The *header* keyword can be used multiple times.
-If multiple *header* settings refer to the same keyword, the last setting has precedence. the default setting is used.
+The *colname* keyword can be used multiple times.
+If multiple *colname* settings refer to the same keyword, the last setting has precedence. the default setting is used.
 A setting of *default* clears all previous settings, reverting all values to their default format.